 Downstairs in the basement, we have a 40” Samsung hooked up to the Xbox, and with a Vizeo soundbar.
 It gets used for gaming and playing music while we play billiards.

-In my home office I have a generic 23” 1080p TV that is hooked up to a Comcast X1 box and an Apple TV.
+In my home office I have a Sony 4K HDR TV that is hooked up to a Comcast X1 box and an Apple TV.
+It's definitely the best TV in the house... at some point I plan to buy an 4K OLED for the living room, I just haven't gotten around to it yet.

 Home Theater Sound: Bose Acoustamass 15